 Morgan G. Bulkeley Stadium

-Location: Hanmer Street & George Street, off Franklin Avenue Hartford, Connecticut
+- Location: Hanmer Street & George Street, off of Franklin Avenue in Hartford, Connecticut.

-Morgan G. Bulkeley Stadium was a sports venue in Hartford, Connecticut, and the site of Babe Ruth’s final ballgame.
-Bulkeley Stadium was home to the Hartford Baseball Club, a minor league team who were nicknamed the Senators, the Bees and then the Chiefs.
-Major league stars and the “who’s who” of baseball made exhibition game appearances at Hartford’s former stadium.
+Morgan G. Bulkeley Stadium was once a major sports venue in Hartford, Connecticut.
+It was the site of Babe Ruth’s final ballgame and thousands of minor league games.
+Bulkeley Stadium served as the home of the Hartford Baseball Club, a minor league team nicknamed the Senators, the Bees, the Laurels and then the Chiefs.
+Major league stars and amateurs from all around the world made appearances at Hartford’s most historic stadium.

-A block to the east of Bulkeley Stadium was the ballpark’s original site; Wethersfield Avenue Grounds, also referred to as Hartford Baseball Park, the Hartford Base Ball Grounds, or simply the Hartford Grounds.
-Each of these names were used interchangeably.
-In March of 1896, Manager William Barnie of the Hartford Baseball Club constructed a grandstand on the south side of the city measuring 150 feet wide and 20 feet tall.
-In December of 1905, James H. Clarkin purchased the Hartford Senators and leased the Wethersfield Avenue Grounds.
-At the time, the diamond was “regarded as the finest in this section of the country.”
+A block east of Bulkeley Stadium was the ballpark’s original site; Wethersfield Avenue Grounds – also referred to as Hartford Baseball Park, Hartford Base Ball Grounds, or the Hartford Grounds.
+In March of 1896, Hartford’s Manager William Barnie led the construction a grandstand on the south side of the city, measuring 150 feet wide and 20 feet tall.
+In December of 1905, James H. Clarkin purchased the Hartford Senators and leased Wethersfield Avenue Grounds.
+At the time, the diamond was, “regarded as the finest in this section of the country,” according to the Hartford Courant.

-Hundreds of games were played at Wethersfield Avenue Grounds by amateur, semi-professional and professional teams.
-The facility underwent improvements and renovations on several occasions; the first of which was completed in spring of 1910.
-A ticket office was erected, the concessions stand doubled in size and carpeting was installed in the clubhouse.
-Manager Bob Connery of the Hartford Senators in the Connecticut State League was reported to be pleased with ballpark’s improvements in the April 9, 1910, edition of the Hartford Courant.
+Countless games were played at Wethersfield Avenue Grounds by all levels of baseball.
+High demand in the facility led to improvements and renovations on several occasions.
+The first remodel was completed in spring of 1910, which included a new ticket office, a large concessions stand and carpeting in the clubhouse.
+Manager Bob Connery of the Hartford Senators (Connecticut State League) was reportedly pleased with the improvements according to the Hartford Courant on April 9, 1910.
 Wethersfield Avenue Grounds became a destination for the game’s biggest names.

-In the summer of 1916, the infamous Ty Cobb delighted a small crowd of 800 Hartford fans.
-Cobb guest starred for the visiting New Haven Colonials at first base and relief pitcher versus the Hartford Poli’s, a semi-professional club.
-Alongside Cobb on the Colonials was Torrington High School alumnus and Philadelphia Athletics player Joe Dugan who played shortstop.
-The Colonials beat the Poli’s 7 to 0.
-Cobb would visit Hartford again in 1918, though this bit of history would be overshadowed by another famed slugger.
+In the summer of 1916, the infamous Ty Cobb delighted a small crowd of 800 Hartford fans at Wethersfield Avenue Grounds.
+Cobb guest starred for the visiting New Haven Colonials at first base and as relief pitcher against the semi-professional Hartford Poli’s.
+Alongside Cobb on the Colonials was Torrington High School alumnus and Philadelphia Athletics shortstop, Joe Dugan.
+The Colonials beat the Poli’s 7-0.
+Cobb would visit Hartford again in 1918, though his visit would be overshadowed by another great slugger.

-In 1918 and 1919 the one and only Babe Ruth played at the Wethersfield Avenue Grounds as part of his perennial barnstorming tours.
-Days after winning the World Series with Boston Red Sox, Ruth made his first appearance in Hartford on September 16, 1918, to play for the Hartford Poli’s.
+In 1918 and 1919 the one and only Babe Ruth played at Wethersfield Avenue Grounds as part of his annual barnstorming tour.
+Days after winning the World Series with Boston Red Sox, Ruth made his first appearance in Hartford on September 16, 1918, playing for the Hartford Poli’s.
 Ruth pitched the Poli’s to a 1-0 victory versus the Fisk Red Tops.
-He hurled a complete game shutout, allowing only 4 hits.
-Ruth hit third of the batting order, recording a single and double.
-Ruth drew a crowd of about 5,000 spectators and earned a reported $350 for his appearance.
+He hurled a complete game shutout and allowed just four hits.
+Ruth batted third in the order, recording a single and double.
+He drew a crowd of about 5,000 spectators and earned $350 for his appearance.

-In 1921, owner of the Hartford Senators, James H. Clarkin built a new baseball venue a block to the west of the old Wethersfield Avenue Grounds.
+In 1921, Owner Clarkin built a new venue about a block from the old Wethersfield Avenue Grounds.
 The site was located at the intersection of Hanmer Street and George Street off of Franklin Avenue in South Hartford.
-A large grandstand made of steel and concrete wrapped around the field from foul pole to foul pole.
+The grandstand, made of steel and concrete, wrapped around the field from foul pole to foul pole.
 Locker rooms below the stands were equipped with showers, baths, and telephones.
-The facility was dubbed Clarkin Stadium and garnered a reputation as one of New England’s best ballparks.
+The facility was dubbed Clarkin Field (or Clarkin Stadium), and it quickly gained an outstanding reputation as one of New England’s best ballparks.

-In January of 1928, Clarkin sold his stadium as well as Hartford’s minor league franchise.
-Both were purchased for over $200,000 by a group of private investors led by Robert J. Farrell, a real estate and insurance agent and longtime business manager for the Senators.
-Hartford continued their play in the Eastern League under Farrell’s direction.
-Clarkin Stadium was renamed Bulkeley Stadium to honor Morgan G. Bulkeley who had passed away six years prior.
-Existing wood bleachers were replaced by steel seating throughout the grandstand.
+Both the Senators and the stadium were purchased for over $200,000.
+The buyers were a group of investors led by Robert J. Farrell, a real estate and insurance agent and a longtime business manager for the Senators.
+Hartford continued to play in the Eastern League under Farrell’s direction.
+Before the 1928 season, Clarkin Field was renamed Bulkeley Stadium to honor Morgan G. Bulkeley – who had passed away six years prior.
+Many upgrades were made to the venue including new seats made of steel.
+Unexpectedly, President Farrell died at age 32 of acute appendicitis in 1930.

-Baseball Hall of Fame inductee, Hank Greenberg played for the 1930 Hartford Senators at Bulkeley Stadium with King Bader as manager.
-President Robert J. Farrell died at age 32 of acute appendicitis.
-During the depths of the Great Depression, the Senators were purchased by and became the affiliates of the Brooklyn Dodgers organization.
-The Senators went on to win the 1931 Eastern League championship behind the bats of Red Howell, Al Cohen and Bobby Reis.
-When the Eastern League disbanded at the midpoint of the 1932 season, Bulkeley Stadium and the City of Hartford were without a headlining baseball club.
+Baseball Hall of Fame inductee Hank Greenberg played for the 1930 Hartford Senators at Bulkeley Stadium.
+King Bader was Hartford’s manager that year.
+During the depths of the Great Depression, the Senators were purchased by the Brooklyn Dodgers organization.
+Hartford entered affiliated baseball and won the 1931 Eastern League championship behind Red Howell, Al Cohen and Bobby Reis.
+When the Eastern League disbanded in the middle of the 1932 season, Bulkeley Stadium and the City of Hartford were left without a headlining baseball club.

-Shortly thereafter a semi-professional club called the Savitt Gems stepped in as tenants of Bulkeley Stadium in July of 1932.
-They were backed by local jeweler and baseball promoter Bill Savitt who first created the Gems in 1930 as part of the Hartford Twilight League.
-With Bulkeley Stadium as home base, the Gems made the leap from amateur to semi-professional.
-From 1932 to 1945, Savitt and his Gems welcomed countless big leaguers as guest stars in Hartford, including: Babe Ruth, Cy Young, Ted Williams, Honus Wagner, Lloyd Waner, Dizzy Dean, Jimmie Foxx, Jim Thorpe, Chief Bender, Josh Gibson, Martin Dihigo, Satchel Paige, Johnny Taylor, Johnny Mize, Bill McKechnie, Moose Swaney and Monk Dubiel.
+Then in July of 1932, a semi-pro club called the Savitt Gems became tenants at Bulkeley Stadium.
+They were backed by a local jeweler and baseball promoter, Bill Savitt.
+He first created the Gems in 1930 as part of the Hartford Twilight League.
+With the stadium as their home, the Gems became one of the most famous semi-pro teams in America.
+From 1932 to 1945 the Savitt Gems welcomed big league stars to Hartford including: Babe Ruth, Cy Young, Ted Williams, Honus Wagner, Lloyd Waner, Dizzy Dean, Jimmie Foxx, Jim Thorpe, Chief Bender, Josh Gibson, Martin Dihigo, Satchel Paige, Johnny Taylor, Johnny Mize, Bill McKechnie, Moose Swaney and Monk Dubiel.

-In 1938, the Boston Bees of the National League returned minor league baseball to Hartford.
+In 1938, the Boston Bees of the National League brought back minor league baseball to Hartford.
 Boston purchased the Hartford Senators and leased Bulkeley Stadium.
 The club was referred to as the Hartford Senators and the Hartford Bees (and Hartford Laurels).
 During the 1942 season, Del Bissonette served as player-manager while eventual Hall of Fame pitcher, Warren Spahn earned 17 wins and 12 losses.
-A few years later, Hartford won the 1944 Eastern League pennant due to pitching by Hal Schacker as well as hometown hero and former Savitt Gems ace, Pete Naktenis.
+A few years later, Hartford won the 1944 Eastern League pennant due to pitching by Hal Schacker and Pete Naktenis, a Hartford native and a former Savitt Gems ace.

 On September 30, 1945, Babe Ruth returned to Hartford to play in a charity game at Bulkeley Stadium as a member of the Savitt Gems.
 At 50 years old, Ruth drew a crowd of more than 2,500.
 He took batting practice before the game and clouted a home run over Bulkeley Stadium’s right field fence.
 During the exhibition, Ruth coached first base.
 He later entered the game as a pinch-hitter and grounded out to the pitcher.
 The ballgame was Ruth’s final appearance of his playing career.
 Ruth passed away less than 3 years later at the age of 53.